Article Overview: Historic Sites In New York

 19. Tenement Museum

-The Tenement Museum in New York City is a historical museum that tells the story of immigration and the everyday lives of the working-class immigrants who lived in the Lower East Side of Manhattan during the 19th and 20th centuries.
+We go from iconic parks to the heart of the inner city.
+At #19 on our list of the Best Historic Sites In New York is The Tenement Museum in New York City.
+It’s a historical museum that tells the story of immigration and the everyday lives of the working-class immigrants who lived in the Lower East Side of Manhattan during the 19th and 20th centuries.

 It is located in a restored tenement building at 97 Orchard Street, which was home to over 7,000 working-class immigrants between 1863 and 1935.